l-ucky/4Chan-Web-Scraper-v2/README.md

 - Written in R.
 - Objective: Datamining text, and displaying word frequencies.
-- Uses the following libraries: rvest, tidyverse, tidytext, ggplot2, wordcloud.
+- Uses the following libraries: rvest, tidyverse, tidytext, ggplot2, wordcloud, tinytex, syuzhet, scales, reshape2, and dplyr.
 - If you don't have these installed in your RStudio software, then install them.
 - After installing, and running this script into your RStudio IDE, you can download all posts.
 - Downloaded posts are then manipulated to show word frequencies.